Posted in: Steveston North, Richmond Real Estate

 Please visit our Open House at 36 10740 SPRINGMONT DR in Richmond.

-Recently renovated townhome in Sequioa Place, a well maintained building with a proactive strata council.
-Highlights of the renovation include a new kitchen with Echo Silestone countertops & stainless appliances, slate entryway & crownmouldings throughout.
+Tastefully renovated townhome in Sequioa Place, a well maintained building with a proactive strata council.
+Highlights of the renovation include a new kitchen with Eco Silestone countertops & stainless appliances, slate entryway & crownmouldings throughout.
 The living room features a River Rock fireplace.
 Other unique features include an amazing private garden yard area, with a glass & steel awning for those rainy days, a skylight, central vacuum system, & one of only two homes here to have natural gas.
 With bus service right on Springmont Drive, Sequioa Place is minutes from the shops of Steveston Village.
 It's also steps to Manoah Elementary, Garry Point & the dyke walking trails.
 Open House, Saturday July 5th, 2-4pm.

 As most of you have heard, sales in the Vancouver real estate market have been down this year, the numbers vary from area to area.
 The strata market has been soft, while single family homes and building lots have been significantly better, again depending on the area.